 Here are some tips on how to survive cold & flu season as a work at home mom:

 Drink, drink, drink.
 Water, tea, juice, coffee, energy drinks.
 Truth be told, I am not the best about hydration in my daily wellness.
 But, when I am sick, that’s pretty much all I can consume.
 I make myself drink all of the liquids on hand.
 Hydration is so crucial to overall feeling semi-alive while the rest of my body feels like it’s in a catatonic state.
 For me, hydration lessens the fog of the heavy cold and flu symptoms.

-Nap when the baby naps.
+Remember to nap when the baby naps.
 With my two older kids in school, cold and flu season is much easier to handle as a sick mom.
 Bless those of you with little ones at home 24/7.
 I am thankful that Baby B still naps.
 I try to nap when he does or at least rest in bed while he is asleep.
-I won’t lie, sometimes waking up groggy throws me off for a little bit.
+And I won’t lie, sometimes waking up groggy throws me off for a little bit.
 But, in the long run, any (extra) rest that I can get helps me feel better to get through the rest of my day.

 When my cold and flu symptoms are at their peak, I use Vicks Sinex liquicaps and mist to alleviate nasal congestion.
 Because out of all of the cold symptoms, the one that bothers me the most is the stuffiness of not being able to breathe correctly.
 Sinex liquicaps are easy to take and provide longer relief without grogginess.
 I’m able to focus (as best as I physically can) and not feel more worn down due to other cold symptoms.
 The number one thing I look out for is the drowsiness factor when I take certain medicine.
 With the liquicaps, I feel no other effects aside from the sinus pressure relief.
 When my nose is really stuffed up, I also use Vicks Sinex mist to relieve the congestion.